 Loud, disruptive snoring may indicate sleep apnea, but the more dangerous symptoms of this disorder are silent.
-That’s why medical professionals refer patients with mild to moderate sleep apnea to Linda Huang, DDS, at Halls Family Dentistry in Knoxville, Tennessee.
-Dr. Huang can help treat your sleep apnea with a professionally made oral appliance.
+That’s why medical professionals refer patients with mild to moderate sleep apnea to Halls Family Dentistry in Knoxville, Tennessee.
+We can help treat your sleep apnea with a professionally made oral appliance with a prescription from your doctor.
 If you suffer from sleep apnea and are considering oral appliance therapy, call or click online to book an appointment at Halls Family Dentistry today.

-If you have obstructive sleep apnea or snore loudly when you sleep, your primary physician may refer you to Dr. Huang to make an oral appliance for treatment.
-If they decide oral appliance therapy is the best option, your doctor works closely with Dr. Huang to provide a custom-made oral appliance.
+If you have obstructive sleep apnea or snore loudly when you sleep, your primary physician may refer you to Halls Family Dentistry to make an oral appliance for treatment.
+If they decide oral appliance therapy is the best option, your doctor will work closely with us to provide a custom-made oral appliance.

 Research shows that oral appliance therapy is a safe and effective treatment for mild to moderate obstructive sleep apnea and may be more comfortable than a continuous positive airway pressure (CPAP) mask.